shwestrick/15740-s17-project/README.md

 al<sup>[1](#choi-denovo)</sup> proposed reusing the shared LLC as a directory, allowing them to track the "owner" of a modified cache line with no asymptotic space overhead.
-We will utilize a similar trick. **From now on, we will refer to the shared LLC and the directory interchangeably.**
+We will utilize a similar trick. **From now on, we will refer to the shared LLC and the directory interchangeably.** Note that this approach requires inclusive caching: every line in an L1 cache must also be in the shared LLC.

 At the end of a write phase, we need to commit the winning write back to the directory so that it is visible to other processes.
 Although we could rely